openaicellular/oaic/_sources/oaic_t.rst.txt

 The server is started with a GUI by default.
 Users can then create and run test tasks.
 A test task consists of an actor and at least one test script (json file).
 Examples of test scripts are included in the server source folder.
 The server also supports a command-line mode by setting the GUI flag as "false" or "False" in the configuration file.

 Once the actor starts, you will see a message in the server console showing one Actor is registered with its name.
 Then, you can type commands in the console to interact with the Server.
-The following commands are currently supported:
+The following commands are currently supported in the command-line mode:

 1. "list actors": It will list all registered Actors.
 2. "run --test test_script_file --actor actor_name": It will run the test script in the specified actor.
-Currently six test script exampls are included (more will become available soon):

-"start_epc.json": This script will run the srsepc (Note: only one running epc is allowed in one actor).

-"stop_epc.json": This script will stop the running srsepc.

-"start_enodeb.json": This script will run the srsenb (Note: only one running enodeb is allowed in one actor).

-"stop_enodeb.json": This script will stop the running srsenb.

-"test_virtual_traffics.json": This script will run a UE and generate traffics using ping methods (Note: epc and enodeb have to be started before starting the UE, either mannually starting them or using the above two scripts).

-"test_virtual_traffics_iperf.json": Similar to the "test_virtual_traffics.json" script, but using the iperf method which allows to generate traffics with specific bandwidth, e.g., 10Mbps for 20 seconds.

-"test_virtual_traffics_all.json": This script will include a whole workflow to generate traffics, combining "start epc", "start enodeb", "generate traffics using ping", "stop ue", "stop enodeb" and "stop epc" actions.
+Some examples of test scripts have been provided in the folder: server/src/test_examples/.
+Please refer to the readme.txt file for detailed descriptions of test scripts.
 More test script examples and test actions will be provided later.

 SDR Mode
 ========